Instructions for operation

 If you scan an incorrect QR code or if more than 90 seconds pass without scanning, the scan will fail, and you will see the following prompt:

-You can check if the device’s QR code is correct and then click “Rescan” to scan it correctly and proceed to the task execution interface.
+You can check if the equipment’s QR code is correct and then click “Rescan” to scan it correctly and proceed to the task execution interface.

 You can also click “Continue” and click “Yes” in the prompt box, to proceed directly to the task.